Montana Collegiate Tobacco Prevention Initiative

 What are the Goals and Outcomes of the Montana Collegiate Tobacco Prevention Initiative (MCTPI)?

 This program incorporates the goals of the Centers for Disease Control and Prevention’s (CDC) National Framework for Tobacco Control and the Montana Tobacco Use Prevention Program (MTUPP).
-The goals of this initiative are:

 - Prevent initiation of tobacco use among college-age youth